JennEYoon/learn-mldl/learn-tasks.md

  ### Tasks update March 1, 2020
  * Focusing on 3 books currently: VanderPlas ***Python Data Science Handbook***, Chollet ***Deep Learning with Python***, and Slatkin ***Effective Python 2nd ed***.
+ * Was expensive trying to use AWS Aurora Postgres SQL as a test. ~$45-60 for 1 month.
+ * Instead, use MySQL or very old version of Postgres SQL on AWS Aurora, which is part of the free tier.